Weekend lockdown in Chandigarh removed

 Chandigarh, Aug 28: The Chandigarh weekend lockdown has been removed by the administration.

 Now shops and markets will remain open on Saturdays and Sundays.
-However the administration has decided to continue with the odd-even system in congested markets.
+However, the administration has decided to continue with the odd-even system in congested markets.

 It may be recalled that the administrator of the Union Territory, V P Singh Badnore had ordered the closure of all shops, except essential shops and services until further orders.